 "Being given the opportunity to be part of research with Dr. McNamara has allowed me to experience research hands on.
 Research is an essential part of graduate school.
 Because of this experience, I feel more prepared to continue on my journey to become an occupational therapist."

 As an undergrad student, you will work with state-of-the-art technology in three labs: Exercise physiology, biomechanics, and sport psychology.
 A sample of technology available in the labs is provided below:

 What happens if you change your mind midway through the program?

 Sometimes students will change their minds about pursuing a health profession.
 As a movement and exercise science major, you'll find career opportunities in other areas such as strength and conditioning, fitness industry, coaching, athletic administration and medical sales.
-Students often complement the major with a minor in coaching or sports administration.
-A new minor in strength and conditioning should be available soon.
+Students often complement the major with a minor in coaching, sports administration or strength and conditioning.